Mereology: General systems theory

+Linguistic semantics

 Bunt (1985), a study of the semantics of natural language, shows how mereology can help understand such phenomena as the mass–count distinction and verb aspect.
 But Nicolas (2008) argues that a different logical framework, called plural logic, should be used for that purpose.

 Also, natural language often employs "part of" in ambiguous ways (Simons 1987 discusses this at length).
 Hence, it is unclear how, if at all, one can translate certain natural language expressions into mereological predicates.
 Steering clear of such difficulties may require limiting the interpretation of mereology to mathematics and natural science.
 Casati and Varzi (1999), for example, limit the scope of mereology to physical objects.

 Metaphysics

 In metaphysics there are many troubling questions pertaining to parts and wholes.
 One question addresses constitution and persistence, another asks about composition.

 Mereological constitution

 In metaphysics, there are several puzzles concerning cases of mereological constitution, that is, what makes up a whole.
 There is still a concern with parts and wholes, but instead of looking at what parts make up a whole, the emphasis is on what a thing is made of, such as its materials, e.g., the bronze in a bronze statue.
 Below are two of the main puzzles that philosophers use to discuss constitution.

 Ship of Theseus: Briefly, the puzzle goes something like this.
 There is a ship called the Ship of Theseus.
 Over time, the boards start to rot, so we remove the boards and place them in a pile.
 First question, is the ship made of the new boards the same as the ship that had all the old boards?
 Second, if we reconstruct a ship using all of the old planks, etc. from the Ship of Theseus, and we also have a ship that was built out of new boards (each added one-by-one over time to replace old decaying boards), which ship is the real Ship of Theseus?

 Statue and Lump of Clay: Roughly, a sculptor decides to mold a statue out of a lump of clay.
 At time t1 the sculptor has a lump of clay.
 After many manipulations at time t2 there is a statue.
 The question asked is, is the lump of clay and the statue (numerically) identical?
 If so, how and why?